MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/restricted-mode-overview.md

 ---
 title: Protect company information by restricting capabilities in Dynamics 365 Remote Assist
 author: amaraanigbo
-description: Learn how to protect company information in Microsoft Dynamics 365 Remote Assist by restricting capabilities, including: calling, access to OneDrive files, access to asset records, and the ability to sign out of the app. ms.author: soanigbo ms.date: 12/13/2021 ms.service: crm-online
+description: Learn how to protect company information in Microsoft Dynamics 365 Remote Assist by restricting capabilities, including calling, access to OneDrive files, access to asset records, and the ability to sign out of the app. ms.author: soanigbo ms.date: 12/13/2021 ms.service: crm-online